RBayor/RBayor/readme.md

 ### I am a software developer exploring the world of engineering!
 ---------------------------------------------------------
-I have been writing professional programs since 2020 - the year of the virus which must not be named.
-I do a lot of web and mobile development.
+I have been writing professional programs since 2020.
+I mainly build web and mobile applications.
 Programming languages are tools; What do they say about the right tools and jobs again?
 I love writing exciting software to solve real-world problems.
-However, I do enjoy goofing around with all sorts of languages to understand better Perf and DX.
+However, I also enjoy goofing around with all sorts of languages to understand Perf and DX better.
 Reading can only tell you so much.
 Read then experiment! - Mostly I experiment, get stuck then read but hey that's just how I like to do it.

 * 🌍 I currently live in Ghana - West Africa
 * 📃 I have a BSc in Computer Science from KNUST